 BENEFICIARY RIGHTS AND RESPONSIBILITIES

 Beneficiaries have specific rights and responsibilities that accompany eligibility and participation in the Medicaid and Medicaid waiver programs.
-Support coordinators and service providers must assist beneficiaries to exercise their rights and responsibilities.
+Support coordination agencies and service providers must assist beneficiaries to exercise their rights and responsibilities.
 Every effort must be made to assure that applicants or beneficiaries understand their available choices and the consequences of those choices.
-Support coordinators and service providers are bound by their provider agreement with Medicaid to adhere to the following policies on beneficiary rights.
+Support coordination agencies and service providers are bound by their provider agreement with Medicaid to adhere to the following policies on beneficiary rights.
+(See Appendix B for the link to the “Office of Aging and Adult Services (OAAS) Rights and Responsibilities of Applicants/Participants of Home and Community-Based Services (HCBS) for Waiver” form).

 Each individual who requests Community Choices Waiver (CCW) services has the option to designate a responsible representative to assist or act on their behalf in the process of accessing and/or maintaining CCW services.
 The beneficiary has the right to change their responsible representative at any time.
-The responsible representative may not concurrently serve as a responsible representative for more than two beneficiaries in a Medicaid home and community-based service program that is operated by the Office of Aging and Adult Services (unless an exception is granted by OAAS) which includes, but is not limited to:
+The responsible representative may not concurrently serve as a responsible representative for more than 2 beneficiaries in a Medicaid HCBS program that is operated by the OAAS (unless an exception is granted by OAAS) which includes, but is not limited to:

 Program of All-Inclusive Care for the Elderly (PACE);